File compression is possible on Apache web hosts that do not have mod_gzip or mod_deflate enabled, and it’s easier than you might think.

 Compressing CSS and JavaScript files

-Because the on-the-fly method above only works for PHP pages, you’ll need something else to compress CSS and JavaScript files.
-These can be gzipped ahead of time, then uploaded along side the normal files.
-Use 7-Zip (quite possibly the best compression software around, and it’s free) to compress the CSS and JavaScript files as gzip, then upload them to your server.
-Add the following lines to your .htaccess file to send user agents the gzipped versions if they support the encoding.
+CSS and JavaScript files can be gzipped on the workstation, then uploaded along with the uncompressed files.
+Use a utility like 7-Zip (quite possibly the best compression software around, and it’s free) to compress the CSS and JavaScript files using the gzip format (with extension *.gz), then upload them to your server.

 <files *.js.gz>